jorbriib/nodejs-bigquery-connect/README.md

 # README #

 This microservice is responsible for connecting to BigQuery using SQL through an HTTP GET call.
-So, you don't need to implement the BigQuery connector for each application you need to connect to BigQuery.
+So, you don't need to implement the BigQuery connector for each application that connects with BigQuery.

 ### How do I get set up? ###